 \subsubsection{Tetrahedral lattice}

-To directly compare the model with the turn-based models presented earlier, we transition the coordinate based model from a Cartesian lattice to a tetrahedral one.
-To this end, we propose a multi-grid implementation of the tetrahedral structure to adapt the coordinate based model for this arrangement.
+To directly compare the model with the turn-based models presented earlier, we transition the coordinate-based model from a Cartesian lattice to a tetrahedral one.
+To this end, we propose a multi-grid implementation of the tetrahedral structure to adapt the coordinate-based model for this arrangement.

 Specifically, we define two interleaved face-centered cubic grids, $A$ and $B$, as illustrated in Fig.~\ref{fig:tetrahedral_lattice}.
 Each lattice is parametrized by three coordinates $(x, y, z)_{A,B}$ corresponding to the lattice vectors